Love is in the Air: 10 Birds that Mate for Life

 7. Sandhill Cranes

-Sandhill Cranes do elaborate dances in order to impress a significant other in their southern breeding grounds.
+Sandhill Cranes do elaborate dances to impress a significant other in their southern breeding grounds.
 If they impress, the couple stays together until one of them dies.

 Source: National Wildlife Foundation